 1:2:3.
 Floodwater Statistics

-From the data gathered from the DPWH before the construction of the Manggahan Channel, the highest floodwater level brought by typhoons are recorded at a hydraulic gradient of 14.62 meters in August 1919; 11.73 meters in November 21, 1966 flood @ 1820 cumecs ‑ 11.23 meters in September 2, 1970 flood @2360 cumecs and the last recorded is 14.03 meters in August 1972 flood.
-The data predicted that the energy grade line is 15.47 meters at 100 year frequency with a hydraulic gradient of 2400 cumecs.
-The ground floor level of the MRBs is 15.50 meter elevation and are safe to flood.
+From the data gathered from the DPWH before the construction of the Manggahan Channel, the highest floodwater level brought by typhoons are recorded at a hydraulic gradient of 14.62 meters in August 1919; 11.73 meters on November 21, 1966 flood @ 1820 cumecs ‑ 11.23 meters on September 2, 1970 flood @2360 cumecs and the last recorded is 14.03 meters in August 1972 flood.
+The data predicted that the energy grade line is 15.47 meters at the 100-year frequency with a hydraulic gradient of 2400 cumecs.
+The ground floor level of the MRBs is 15.50-meter elevation and are safe to flood.

 The population of the east and west berm slope informal settlers at the Manggahan Floodway is 6,700 families, based on the census conducted in year 2000, from PasigCity to Cainta & Taytay in the Province of Rizal.
 The settlers continue to escalate and now, new 2000 families are added enabling us to add another floor for them to accommodate.